How does Web 3.0 development work?

 Part 4: Building blockchains

-SECTION II: DECENTRALISED APPLICATIONS (dApps)
+SECTION II: DECENTRALISED APPLICATIONS (DApps)

-Part 5: Overview of dApps or Blockchain-executed programmes
+Part 5: Overview of DApps or Blockchain-executed programmes

-Part 6: dApps Pallets (Back-end)
+Part 6: Pallets

-Part 7: dApps Interfaces (Front-end)
+Part 7: APIs

 SECTION III: SMART CONTRACTS (SC)

-Part 8: Overview of SC or Automated Blockchain transactions
+Part 9: Overview of SC or Automated Blockchain transactions

-Part 10: Wasm SC
+Part 10: EVM Pallet

-Part 11: Wasm ERC20
+Part 11: Contracts Pallet

 Web 3.0 adds a new dimension to web development: it takes the privately operated server and distributes it across a network of nodes through blockchain operations.
 Substrate allows developers to enjoy higher degrees of freedom and ownership of their work: they can build robust connections and flexible interactions between a variety of websites, dApps, Smart Contracts and blockchains within an exponentially scalable framework.
+More information about the routine operations, practical applications, and legal implications of Substrate-related technologies within the Polkadot ecosystem can be found on Dot.alert().